 About the Program

 Great Basin College(GBC) offers a two-year, five-semester program leading to an Associate of Applied Science in Radiology Technology.
 This is NOT a totally online program.
 The first year, the courses are at the Elko Campus on Tuesday afternoon and all day Wednesday.
-The second year student participate in a clinical setting.
+The second year students participate in a clinical setting.
 The clinical rotations can be throughout Nevada.

-All radiology students should consult with a departmental adviser in planning course work. *Please note- You need to read the application guide to make sure you include the supporting documentation with your application form.* The application information is found in the tabs to the right.
+All radiology students should consult with a departmental adviser in planning course work. *Please note- You need to read the application information to make sure you include the supporting documentation with your application form.* The application information is found in the tabs to the right.
 We have supplied a printable application in the links to the right.

 Great Basin College is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
 The program has been recognized by the American Registry of Radiology Technology (ARRT) and NWCCU.
 As of July of 2011 we are now accredited by JRCERT(Joint Review Committee on Education in Radiology Technology).
 You may review our Program Effectiveness Data document below or visit the JRCERT website to receive more information or review the JRCERT standards.

 Contact information for JRCERT: